 7,4 km from Marconi Airport, which is connected to the city centre by the innovative People Mover (5 minutes) and the Aerobus (35 minutes)

-Vicolo San Damiano/Piazza Minghetti (200 m from the Galleria)
+Vicolo San Damiano/Piazza Minghetti (200 m far from Gallery)

 Garage del Commercio